jwong2529/notion-task-manager/README.md

-# Notion Task Manager
+# Notion Manager

-A Python CLI tool to quickly add tasks to a Notion database, with flexible input for dates, timezones, and recurring “quick access” times.
+A Python CLI tool to quickly add entries to Notion databases, with flexible input for dates, timezones, and recurring “quick access” times.

-I'm using this script to manage assignments and deadlines in my Notion database through the CLI instead of the Notion UI (because it's overstimulating 😕).
+I'm using this script to manage assignments, deadlines, and task durations in my Notion databases through the CLI instead of the Notion UI (because it's overstimulating 😕).

 ---